 – Seagrasses meadows, especially Posidonia, are threatened by the filling of the coast, wastewater, breeding grounds for marine organisms, and the use of trawling fishing gear.
 Free anchoring causes particular damage to Posidonia meadows.
 With this Conference, we want to share experiences on ways to reduce the impact of anchoring on these important and endangered habitats – emphasized Zrinka Jakl, Managing Board President of the Sunce Association.

 Experiences from Croatia and Italy and examples of good practices from Spain will be presented at Conference.
 Panelists, representatives of protected areas, the tourist sector, and private anchorage concessionaires will discuss the issues of establishing ecological anchorages and control of free anchorage.
-You can find the entire program HERE.

 The conference will be held live, with a limited number of participants, with the possibility of watching it via the YouTube channel, by the interested public, at the following links: